There are many ways people can try to control worries, anxieties, and changes related to pandemics to avoid or minimize depression.

 - Stay updated and not obsessed

-Keeping aware of credible news outlets can help increase control feelings and minimize needless anxiety.
+Keeping aware of credible news outlets can help in controlling feelings and minimize needless anxiety.

-Flooding with information about COVID-19, particularly from unreliable sources, may lead to excessive anxieties and distress.
+When flooded with information about COVID-19, particularly from unreliable sources, can lead to excessive anxieties and distress.

-It may be useful to try to restrict news or the consumption of media to bits once or twice a day.
+It may be useful to try to restrict news or the consumption of media to bits, for instance, once or twice a day.

 - Offer support to other people